-(E.g. A review based on your camper’s experience on roads not owned and maintained by you, a review based on an issue your camper ran into when trying to book)
+(E.g. A review based on your camper’s experience on roads far away from your property, a review based on an issue your camper ran into when trying to book)

 - Defamatory Review: Reviews should not contain disparaging remarks toward Hosts, other Hipcampers, or the greater community.
 Reviews found to contain this kind of language are subject to removal.

 (E.g. Reviews attacking the personal character of a Host or Hipcamper, Reviews based on a Host or Hipcamper’s political views)

 Outside of these cases, we, unfortunately, cannot remove reviews.
 As a marketplace based on trust and openness, we need to honor Hipcampers’ experiences, both good and bad.
 We suggest addressing the feedback with the Hipcamper directly, and we are able to edit reviews if the Hipcamper would like to make any changes.
 Hosts should not offer refunds to Hipcampers in exchange for reviews being removed or edited.
 Any review disputes should be filed with the Support Team within three months of the review being posted for consideration.